Who can use the Writing Center, and for what?

 Only if you request it.
 If you would like, we will send a brief report to your professor describing what we worked on and how much progress we made.
 However, we do not evaluate your work.
 We find that professors like knowing that their students use the Writing Center.

 To whom should I go if I have a complaint or suggestions about the Writing Center?

-Please feel free to contact the Writing Center Director with any comments at email@example.com.
+Please feel free to contact the Writing Center Director or Program Coordinator with any comments at email@example.com.
 We like to get feedback!